youssefelgenany/SYN-Telecommunication/README.md

 - Session management could be enhanced for better security
 - Error handling in some pages could be more robust
 - The application currently uses hardcoded admin credentials (should be moved to a secure configuration)
-- No automated unit tests are currently implemented (testing is done manually via Postman and SQL execution)
+- No automated unit tests are currently implemented (testing is done manually via SQL execution)

 ## Code Style
 The project follows consistent naming conventions throughout: